MyAGV Plus API User Guide

 get_pin_input(pin)

-• Returns: int (Current level status; -1 for read failure or invalid pin)
+• Return Value: int (Current level state; -1 for read failure or invalid pin)

 set_pin_output(pin, state)